Updated October 11, 2021.

 - Included in the estimate are construction charge backs for landlord provided work.

 - Fixtures include counters, tables, chairs, wall coverings, decorations, and other fixtures.
-The cost of fixtures will vary depending on the seating capacity of the Restaurant, lease or finance terms available to you, the layout of the Restaurant, and other relevant factors.
+The cost of fixtures will vary depending on the seating capacity of your Restaurant, lease or finance terms available to you, the layout of your Restaurant, and other relevant factors.

 - The high estimate contemplates leasehold improvements for approximately 2,500 square feet and includes an elaborate exhaust system, as is sometimes required by the lessor.

-- The equipment necessary for the operation of a Restaurant includes grills, refrigerators, steam counters, and other equipment.
-You will purchase or lease approved brands and models from approved, third party suppliers.
+- The equipment necessary for the operation of a Panda Express Restaurant includes grills, refrigerators, induction table, and other equipment.
+You will purchase or lease approved brands and models from approved, third party suppliers and, in limited circumstances, from Panda Express.

-- The cost of the equipment, and the low-high range given, depends on financing terms available, the size of the facility, brands purchased, and other factors.
+- The cost of the equipment, and the low-high range given, depends on financing terms available, the size of the Restaurant, brands purchased, and other factors.

-- Your initial inventory will be purchased from designated or approved third party product suppliers.
-Initial inventory includes various food products, certain proprietary spice mixes, seasonings, flavorings, menu items, sauces and marinades, beverages, paper products, cleaning supplies, and miscellaneous items used in the operation of the Restaurant.
+- Your initial inventory will be purchased by you from designated or approved third party product suppliers and, in limited circumstances, from Panda Express.
+Initial inventory includes various food products, certain proprietary spice mixes, seasonings, flavorings, menu items, sauces and marinades, beverages, paper products, cleaning supplies, and miscellaneous items used in the operation of your Restaurant.

 - The initial inventory expenditure will vary, and the low-high range given was factored according to varying anticipated sales volume and current market prices for supplies.